Department: University Housing

-The Warehouse Worker makes deliveries between residence halls housing the 4,000+ students and works in the Central Warehouse areas.
-While providing this support, the position will interact with faculty, management staff, classified staff and resident student customers in a helpful and courteous manner.
-This position adheres to the Service Standards set by Housing Food Services and sets the example for other level positions by exhibiting appropriate professional behavior creating a respectful and inclusive work environment.
+The Warehouse Worker works in the Central Warehouse areas and makes deliveries between the residence halls that house 4,000+ students.
+While providing this support, the position will interact with faculty, management staff, classified staff, and resident student customers in a helpful and courteous manner.
+This position adheres to the Service Standards set by Housing Food Services and sets the example for other positions by exhibiting professional behavior and creating a respectful and inclusive work environment.

-On a daily basis, the Warehouse Worker drives a delivery truck, forklift and operates a hand truck.
-This person interacts with a variety of people throughout the day and must be courteous and cooperative.
-They must perform expected duties and use equipment and supplies in a safe and non-hazardous manner.
-They will follow instructions and training of the supervisor and/or directions provided on equipment and supply labels and use accepted practices within the classification at all times.
+On a daily basis, the Warehouse Worker drives a delivery truck, and forklift, and operates a hand truck.
+This person interacts with a variety of people throughout the day and will provide exceptional customer service.
+They will perform expected duties and use equipment and supplies in a safe manner.
+They will follow instructions and training from the supervisor, directions provided on equipment and labels, and use accepted practices.

 This position leads the work of student staff and reports to the Assistant Director of Dining – Culinary Operations.

-• It is a requirement of this position to qualify for and maintain a UO driver’s certification, which includes maintaining a valid driver’s license throughout employment in this position
+• Qualify for and maintain a UO driver’s certification, which includes maintaining a valid driver’s license throughout employment in this position.

-• Must have, or ability to obtain, a Lane County Food Handler’s Card within 2 weeks of employment
+• Have, or ability to obtain a Lane County Food Handler’s Card within 2 weeks of employment.

-• Slip resistant work boots with either steel or composite protective toe are required to be worn
+• Slip-resistant work boots with either steel or composite protective toe are required to be worn during working hours.

-• Long pants are required to be worn (no shorts)
+• Long pants are required to be worn during working hours (no shorts).

-• 2 years experience in shipping, receiving, and/or warehouse operations.
+• One year of experience in shipping, receiving, and/or warehouse operations.

-• Experience with use of common warehouse equipment (e.g. pallet jack, hand truck, cargo van with lift gate, and miscellaneous power tools)
+• Experience with the use of common warehouse equipment (e.g. pallet jack, hand truck, cargo van with lift gate, and miscellaneous power tools).